Nearest office: Hong KongCall now +852 2116 1333

 However, the government sought an extension to this deadline and it is now expected that the Bill will only be passed in late 2024.

-For context, a predecessor to Bill C-71 was the Senate Bill S-245 An Act to amend the Citizenship Act (granting citizenship to certain Canadians) which was introduced to Parliament on 12 May 2022 to grant citizenship to certain Canadians who lost citizenship due to changes to policy.
+For context, a predecessor to Bill C-71 was the Senate Bill S-245 An Act to amend the Citizenship Act (granting citizenship to certain Canadians)which was introduced to Parliament on 12 May 2022 to grant citizenship to certain Canadians who lost citizenship due to changes to policy.
 Bill S-245 underwent amendments to include derivative citizenship, and a substantial connection test during the Committee process only completed in June 2023.
 However, the Conservative Party was accused of stalling the Bill’s progression given the lengthy Committee process.
-As such, the federal government then introduced Bill C-71 on 23 May 2024.
+As such, the federal government then introduced the C71 bill on 23 May 2024.

 New Bill Expands Citizenship Rights